italankin/fifteen-solver/README.md

 > [`me.italankin.fifteen.solver.generator`](solver/src/main/java/me/italankin/fifteen/solver/generator)

-To solve a game, a game must be created, which can be done with a help of [generators][game-generator]:
+To solve a game, it must be created, which can be done with a help of [generators][game-generator]:

 [game-generator]: solver/src/main/java/me/italankin/fifteen/solver/generator/GameGenerator.kt